gearpump/gearpump-java-example/README.md

 =============
 mvn package

-After build, there is a jar under target, streaming-java-template-1.1-SNAPSHOT.jar
+After build, there is a jar under `target/streaming-java-template-1.1-SNAPSHOT.jar`.

 How to run
 ============